 Describes the geologic setting, structural geology, thermal springs, and mining history of this 7.5-minute quad located north of Durango.
 Includes geologic setting, unit descriptions, structural geology, prospects and mines, correlation of map units, oblique view and accompanying cross-sections.
 1:24,000.
 29-page booklet accompanies the map.
-Digital ZIP download.
+Digital PDF download.
 OF-03-21D

 From the Author’s Notes:

 The Electra Lake 7.5-minute quadrangle includes about 60 square miles of chiefly mountainous terrain within the northern part of La Plata County in southwestern Colorado.
 The west and east boundaries of the quadrangle lie at longitudes of 107° 52′ 30″ W and 107° 45′ 00″ W, respectively.
 The south margin of the map is at latitude 37° 30′ 00″ N and the north margin is at latitude 37° 37′ 30″ N. The southern margin of the quadrangle lies about 20 miles north of the city of Durango.
 The quadrangle lies near the transition of the east-central part of the Colorado Plateau physiographic province and western edge of the Southern Rocky Mountains (Fenneman, 1931).
 The terrain in the mapping area varies from an elevation of about 7,000 ft above sea level along the Animas River to the rugged surrounding mountainous terrain, where the elevation is more than 10,000 ft above sea level.
 The Animas River, a major south-flowing river that drains much of the southwestern San Juan Mountains, flows across the quadrangle from north to south along the eastern margin.
 Nearly 3,000 ft of rock record that spans about 2 billion years of geologic time is exposed in the quadrangle.